Copper Storage in Dogs: Mastering Prevention and Care

 Prevention | Avoid high-copper diets, genetic testing for breeding dogs |

-The Role of Copper in a Dog's Body
+The Role of This Element in the Body

-Before we dive into conditions related to copper buildup, it’s important to understand the vital role copper plays in a dog’s body.
-Copper is a key trace element needed for various bodily functions.
-It helps in forming red blood cells, developing connective tissues, and supporting enzymes involved in energy production and iron metabolism.
+Before we dive into conditions related to its buildup, it’s important to understand the vital role this element plays in the body.
+It is an essential trace mineral required for various bodily functions.
+It helps form red blood cells, supports connective tissue development, and aids enzymes involved in energy production and iron metabolism.

-In a healthy dog, copper is absorbed from the food they eat and carried to the liver, where it is used in proteins and then passed into bile.
-From there, it moves to the small intestine and is eventually removed from the body.
-This balanced copper regulation is essential for a dog’s health.
+In a healthy animal, this mineral is absorbed from the food consumed and transported to the body’s processing organ, where it is used in proteins before being passed into bile.
+From there, it moves to the small intestine and is eventually eliminated from the body.
+This balanced regulation is crucial for overall health.

 Body System | Function of Copper |